wcora/interactive-principles/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Run the following commands to run this project on your local server.
 ### Prerequisites

 The following software is required to be installed on your system: